Matica hrvatska: After the First World War

 After the First World War Croatia became a part of the new state Yugoslavia.
-During this post-war period Matica experienced a crisis which was manifested in a decline of the revenue that was caused by the decrease of purchasing power of the people due to war while the state wasn't giving any money assistance.
-However, despite this Matica published many book written by the prominent Croatian writers such as: Miroslav Krleža, August Cesarec, Vladimir Nazor, Milutin Cihlar Nehajev, Tin Ujević, Nikola Šop, Ivo Kozarčanin, Mile Budak, Ivan Goran Kovačić, Dragutin Tadijanović, Dobriša Cesarić, Mate Balota, Ivana Brlić-Mažuranić and Sida Košutić.
+During this post-war period Matica experienced a crisis which was manifested in a decline of the revenue that was caused by the decrease of purchasing power of the people due to war while the state wasn't giving any monetary assistance.
+However, despite this Matica published many books written by the prominent Croatian writers such as: Miroslav Krleža, August Cesarec, Vladimir Nazor, Milutin Cihlar Nehajev, Tin Ujević, Nikola Šop, Ivo Kozarčanin, Mile Budak, Ivan Goran Kovačić, Dragutin Tadijanović, Dobriša Cesarić, Mate Balota, Ivana Brlić-Mažuranić and Sida Košutić.
 After 1928 Matica started to publish magazine Hrvatska revija (1928–present).
-From 1931 to 1940 Matica was publishing or supported publishing of Omladina and Nastavni vjesnik, magazines for high school teachers and students, as well as magazines Hrvatska misao (Sarajevo, 1943-1944) and Hrvatski sjever (Osijek, 1944).
+From 1931 to 1940 Matica was publishing or supported publishing of Omladina and Nastavni vjesnik, magazines for high school teachers and students, as well as magazines Hrvatska misao (Sarajevo, 1943–1944) and Hrvatski sjever (Osijek, 1944).
 From 1936 to 1943 Matica founded its first branches in Zagreb, Čakovec, Osijek, Sisak, Karlovac, Samobor, Varaždin, Vinkovci, Vukovar, Dubrovnik and Sarajevo.

 During the Second World War

-On January 11, 1941 Government of the Banovina of Croatia made a decision that the Steering and Supervisory Board of Matica would be dismissed and Commissariat led by Ante Martinović established.
-After the Nazi invasion of Yugoslavia, Nazi-puppet state, so-called Independent State of Croatia (NDH) was established on the Croatian territory.
+On January 11, 1941 Government of the Banovina of Croatia made a decision that the Steering and Supervisory Board of Matica would be dismissed and the Commissariat, led by Ante Martinović, established.
+After the Nazi invasion of Yugoslavia, a Nazi-puppet state, the so-called Independent State of Croatia (NDH) was established on the Croatian territory.
 During this period of occupation Matica has published books written by many domestic and foreign writers, and literature for young people.
 NDH Government made a decision that the Commissariat would be dismissed.